-Meeting students need a priority Awatapu College focuses on providing meaningful pathways leading to relevant qualifications to match the needs of students.
-The school has increased the number of academic and vocational learning and assessment opportunities, to engage students in learning and assessment and to ensure their abilities, achievement goals and interests are best met.
+Meeting students need a priority Queen Elizabeth College focuses on providing meaningful pathways leading to relevant qualifications to match the needs of students.
+The use of a traffic light system and Poutama Groups ensures that the teachers are in a position to know their students and feel that they have the capacity to create individualised learning and assessment opportunities.